linnnes/CI2017/hw5/ref_0227_Class_Note.md

 ### 4. Recall:

-> "Your Correct Prediction / All the *correct fact*
+> "Your Correct Prediction / All the *correct fact*"

 - Recall = (Predicted is a female) / (Is a female (TP)) + (Is *ACTUALLY* a female (FN)) = 20 / (20 + 0) = 100%